Sustain SC Staff

 Leslie is the CEO of Sustain SC, a nonprofit organization connecting sectors across South Carolina to optimize the use of our natural resources in a way that is sustainable for both our economy and our environment.
 With a business development background and passion for sustainability, Leslie unites smart growth with conservation to sustain South Carolina’s economic prosperity.

 Prior to joining Sustain SC, Leslie built and executed strategies to drive business growth for Fortune 500 companies, governments, non-profits, and institutions.
-As a strategic communications and public affairs professional, Leslie specializes in advising purpose-driven clients to uncover strategies to meet business goals while positively impacting their communities.
+As a strategic communications and public affairs professional, Leslie specialized in advising purpose-driven clients to uncover strategies to meet business goals while positively impacting their communities.

-Leslie is a community leader.
-She was recently named as South Carolina's Top 50 Women to Admire and is a Riley Institute Diversity Leaders Initiative Fellow.
-Leslie was appointed by Governor McMaster to the Charleston County Park and Recreation Commission and serves on the City of Charleston Commission on Women.
-Leslie founded the non-profit Charleston Civil Rights and Civics (C3) and serves on the Charleston Chamber of Commerce's Regional Policy Committee.
-Leslie completed her MBA from Georgetown with a focus in Non-Market Strategy to help businesses be a force for good in the world.
+Leslie was named as South Carolina Business Journal’s Top 50 Influential People, South Carolina's Top 50 Women to Admire, and Charleston Regional Business Journal’s 40 under 40 and ‘Women of Influence.’
+Leslie was appointed by Governor McMaster to serve on the Charleston County Park and Recreation Commission.
+Leslie founded the non-profit Charleston Civil Rights and Civics (C3) and served on the Charleston Chamber of Commerce's Regional Policy Committee.
+She is a graduate of Leadership South Carolina, the Port Ambassador Program, the Riley Institute Diversity Leaders Initiative and Leadership Charleston.
+Leslie completed her MBA from Georgetown with a focus in Non-Market Strategy to help business be a force for good in the world.

 Kristen Austin Gunter